Generalization Error Curves for Analytic Spectral Algorithms under Power-law Decay: Proof

 \subsection{Concentrations}

-Using the regular RKHS condition, the following inequality is a refinement of the concentration in the previous literature~\citep[Proposition 5.8]{li2023_KernelInterpolation}.
+Under the regular RKHS condition, the following inequality refines the corresponding concentration inequality in the previous literature~\citep[Proposition 5.8]{li2023_KernelInterpolation}.
 The main improvement is that the quantity $\caN_1(\lambda) \asymp \lambda^{-1/\beta}$ appearing in the right-hand side is strictly smaller than the quantity $M_\alpha \lambda^{-\alpha}$, $\alpha > 1/\beta$ appearing in their bound, which diverges as $\alpha \to 1/\beta$.

 \begin{proposition} Under \cref{assu:RegularRKHS}, for all $\delta \in (0,1)$, with probability at least $1 - \delta$,

 where

 \end{proposition}